CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 - `port`: The port that the database is listening on.
 - `uri`: A [PostgreSQL connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) that provides all the information for logging into the Postgres database.

+If you deploy your Postgres cluster with the pgBouncer connection pooler, there are additional values that are populated in the user Secret, including:

+- `pgbouncer-host`: The name of the host of the pgBouncer connection pooler.
+This references the [Service](https://kubernetes.io/docs/concepts/services-networking/service/) of the pgBouncer connection pooler.
+- `pgbouncer-port`: The port that the pgBouncer connection pooler is listening on.
+- `pgbouncer-uri`: A [PostgreSQL connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) that provides all the information for logging into the Postgres database via the pgBouncer connection pooler.

 Note that **all connections use TLS**.
 PGO sets up a PKI for your Postgres clusters.
 You can also choose to bring your own PKI / certificate authority; this is covered later in the documentation.

 ### Connect via `psql` in the Terminal